N7ghtm4r3/Equinox/documd/EquinoxEnvironment.md

 @Service
-@Primary // this is REQUIRED to use correctly this helper instead the EquinoxUsersHelper public class CustomUsersHelper extends EquinoxUsersHelper {
+@Primary // this is REQUIRED to use correctly this helper instead the EquinoxUsersHelper public class CustomUsersHelper extends EquinoxUsersHelper<CustomUser> {

     @Autowired
     private CustomUsersRepository customUsersRepository;